Low-overhead fault-tolerant quantum computation by gauging logical operators: Abstract

 \section{Abstract}

-Quantum computation must be performed in a fault-tolerant manner to be realizable in practice.
-Recent progress has uncovered quantum error-correcting codes with sparse connectivity requirements and constant qubit overhead.
-Existing schemes for fault-tolerant logical measurement do not always achieve low qubit overhead.
-Here we present a low-overhead method to implement fault-tolerant logical measurement in a quantum error-correcting code by treating the logical operator as a symmetry and gauging it.
-The gauging measurement procedure introduces a high degree of flexibility that can be leveraged to achieve a qubit overhead that is linear in the weight of the operator being measured up to a polylogarithmic factor.
+Quantum computation must be performed in a fault-tolerant manner to be useful in practice.
+Recent progress has established quantum error-correcting codes with sparse connectivity requirements and constant qubit overhead suitable for quantum memory.
+However, existing schemes that include fault-tolerant logical measurement on such quantum memories do not always achieve low qubit overhead.
+Here we present a low-overhead method to implement fault-tolerant logical measurement on a quantum error-correcting code by treating the logical operator as a physical symmetry and gauging it so that it is enforced by a product of local symmetries.
+The gauging measurement procedure introduces a high degree of flexibility that can be exploited to achieve a qubit overhead that is linear in the weight of the operator being measured up to a polylogarithmic factor.
 This flexibility also allows the procedure to be adapted to arbitrary quantum codes.
-Our results provide a new, more efficient, approach to performing fault-tolerant quantum computation, making it more tractable for near-term implementation.
+Our results provide a more efficient approach to performing fault-tolerant quantum computation, making it more tractable for near-term implementation.